MuhammadUsman-dev/node-weather-website/README.md

 A simple weather finder application using node, express.js and mapbox api.

-Users from anywhere in the world can just enter thier location and the app will give precise weather details.
+Users from anywhere in the world can just enter their location and the app will give precise weather details.